 **If you are just getting started with blogging, be sure to read about 10 Steps to Starting a Christian Blog.

 Understanding Google Analytics Data

 It is important that you have Google Analytics connected to your blog so you can track our site’s performance.
 There is a LOT of data that comes from Google Analytics!!
-For the purposes of this post, we are only going to talk about the main performance view that comes up when you log in.
-You can also install the Google Analytics for WordPress plugin so you can see a snapshot of your stats right on your WordPress dashboard.
-(The image below is for the first year of Kingdom Bloggers’ growth.)
+For the purposes of this tutorial, we are only going to talk about the main performance view that comes up when you log in.

 - Users – The total number of individual users who visited the site during the date range.